The top 9 skills employers look for

 Transferable skills are some of the top worker skills employers value, that aren’t always mentioned in the job description.
 The good news about these skills is that you don’t need a formal education to learn them, though informal training and practice are required.

-With that in mind, here are nine good work skills worth developing and mastering, to catch the attention of potential employers, whatever your industry or role.
+With that in mind, here are nine professional skills worth developing and mastering, to catch the attention of potential employers, whatever your industry or role.

 1. Technical skills relevant to the job